 By now you’ve probably heard of Noelle Hancock, the 31-year-old journalist who quit her job to scoop ice cream in the Caribbean.
-It’s no huge surprise that her story went viral.
-And who doesn’t dream about trading in their responsibilities for a beach cabana and an unending supply of piña coladas?
+It’s no huge surprise that her story went viral – who doesn’t dream about trading in their responsibilities for a beach cabana and an unending supply of piña coladas?

 Once you realize that your employees are having that fantasy, though, you can help them turn it into a reality – plus get some extra work, calm and creativity out of them in the process.
 It’s called a “workation” (working vacation), and we’re big fans at TCF.

-A yearly, or even quarterly, workaction can be a total game changer for your business, and it’s something that The Content Factory has fully embraced.
+A yearly, or even quarterly, workaction can be a total game changer for your business (or at the very least, your perspective), and it’s something that The Content Factory has fully embraced.
 The Internet, combined with companies like Airbnb and Uber, make working outside of the office easier and more affordable than ever before in human history.

 Since we can all work from anywhere, why don’t we?
 This is a question we asked ourselves last year, and the answer took us all the way to Puerto Rico for a couple of weeks on TCF’s first workation.
 And Hawaii, then, California.
 And after that we went to D.C. and New York City.